hayleyw7/hayleyw7/README.md

   This is my personal account, which I first used through coding school, and I now use to make applications for pleasure.

-  My largest applications are pinned below.
+  My favorite applications are pinned below.

   <p>
       <a href="https://www.linkedin.com/in/hayleywitherell/"><img alt="linkedin" src="https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=1C5D99"/></a>